Shanghai Tennis Dynamics Research Center

 Whip Acceleration Mechanism

-A nonlinear multi-stage loading system combining delayed tension, phase reversal, and rapid angular release.
+A nonlinear multi-stage loading system combining delayed tension, rapid phase reversal, and a whip-like release of stored angular momentum.

 Momentum Pathways